LAST UPDATED: APRIL 2026

 I hope you enjoyed today’s article and, more than anything, I hope that if you’ve personally been struggling with feeling isolated in the struggle to maintain and make new, close friendships as an adult you feel less alone after reading this.

-But what’s also true is that with effort and inquiry, it’s never too late to form friendships and to meet your next kindred spirit.
+But what’s also true is that with effort and inquiry, it’s never too late to form friendships.
+And to meet your next kindred spirit.

 And now I’d love to hear from you in the comments below: